-Many entities in IntelliJ IDEA are marked with icons: there are icons on toolbar buttons, in the gutter, in the Project tool window, and so on.
-The majority of icons have tooltips that allow to quickly grasp their meaning.
-Hover the mouse over an icon and wait for the tooltip with some brief information.
+Many entities in IntelliJ IDEA are marked with icons: there are icons on toolbar buttons, in the gutter, in the Project tool window , and so on.
+The majority of icons have tooltips that allow you to quickly grasp their meaning.
+Hover over an icon and wait for the tooltip with some brief information.

 Project items (classes, methods, fields, folders, content roots, and so on) have tooltips that provide basic information about them.
-If you want to learn more about an item in the Project (Alt+1) or any other tool window, hover the mouse pointer over its icon.
+If you want to learn more about an item in the Project (Alt+1) or any other tool window, hover over its icon.

 Gutter icons are located in the editor on the left.
 Every icon in the gutter has a tooltip that explains its meaning and provides additional actions.
 For example, you can navigate to the related element, run a test or a method, and so on.